 The True-Up option is the ability to use more licenses than you own.
-It can be configured only with Floating License Server (FLS) where licenses are in the corresponding team.
+It can be configured only with License Server (FLS) where licenses are in the corresponding team.

 The True-Up option is designed for customers with a significant number of licenses and a growing user base to seamlessly accommodate new users on the fly, without need to initiate individual transactions for each request.